micooz/program_options/README.md

 # CommandLine Parser

-CommandLine Parser can be used for parsing command line as well as generate usage information automaticlly.
+CommandLine Parser can be used for parsing command line as well as generate usage information automatically.

 It stores options and values into a map.